afeins19/PhillyHousingPricePredictor/README.md

 Attributes with low correlations to the target attribute (which i defined as those with less than 15% correlation) were dropped.
 For future analysis and as a potential hyperparemeter, I would have considered adjusting this value and seeing how the models performed for different cut-offs.

 ### Multicolinearity
 after performing some analysis, it was found that some features were colinear with each other.
-This didnt necessaly affect the accuracy of the models but made it difficult to determine which features specifically contributed to the predictive power of the models.
+This didnt necessarily affect the accuracy of the models but made it difficult to determine which features specifically contributed to the predictive power of the models.
 I used Princple Component Analysis on the dataset for all models to effictively remove the problem of multicolinearity, this will be compared to models run on non-pca data.
 Below is a heatmap with each sqaure showing the relationship between the feature in the row of that sqaure and its colummn.

 ![image](https://github.com/afeins19/PhillyHousingPricePredictor/assets/56986596/2c3e801b-8527-48f0-95b0-d868d328c619)